Posted in Personal Blogs

 • Legends & Lattes by Travis Baldtree- This was a cute and fun adventure that didn’t involve fighting dragons, or chasing after a mad wizard.
 The most difficult thing they do is start a café in a town that didn’t know what coffee was.

-• Doctor Who: Scratchman by Tom Baker and James Goss- I would recommend this Doctor Who spinoff for both Classic and New Doctor Who.
+• Doctor Who: Scratchman by Tom Baker and James Goss- I would recommend this Doctor Who spinoff for both Classic and New Doctor Who fans.
 When the Doctor, Sarah Jane, and Harry land on a strange farm, and things aren’t quite right, it’s up to The Doctor and his companions to get down to the truth.

 • Sakamoto Days Vol 1-4 by Yuto Suzuki- Now, I will admit this isn’t a new trope we’ve seen in manga.
 Way of the Househusband is the first to come to mind that uses this trope.
 However, what makes Sakamoto Days different is how Mr. Sakamoto got fat after retiring from the assassin world.
 However, even though we weighs an extra 100 pounds or so, he still knows how to kick butt like nobody’s business!
 This series is full of heart and humor, so this comes as a high recommendation for manga fans.